 Linear springs offer a more direct ride that has a linear spring rate all the way through the spring.
 This means that as the spring compresses, the spring rate stays constant throughout the entire compression.
-So, when you are taking corners with a car that is setup on linear springs, the resistance your shocks/struts and you are receiving through the steering wheel is constant.
+So, when you are taking corners with a car that is set up on linear springs, the resistance your shocks/struts and you are receiving through the steering wheel is constant.
 All things being equal, a car on linear springs is going to be easier to navigate on a road course or track, but will more than likely have a rougher ride than progressive springs.

-Progressive springs have grown to popularity with late model Mustangs because of the two-sided benefit they offer.
-On one hand, you are going to get the benefits of a lowered car - better handling, reduced nose dive and decreased body roll.
+Progressive springs have grown in popularity with late-model Mustangs because of the two-sided benefit they offer.
+On the one hand, you are going to get the benefits of a lowered car - better handling, reduced nose dive, and decreased body roll.
 On the other hand, a progressive spring will offer a better ride quality than a linear spring, and sometimes even factory springs!
 This is due to the engineering behind a progressive spring.
 As a progressive spring compresses, the spring rate will gradually increase.
-Meaning if you’re cruising down the highway and your Mustang approaches a couple small bumps in the road, you will feel minimal feedback in the chassis since you’re not exercising the springs fully.
+Meaning if you’re cruising down the highway and your Mustang approaches a couple of small bumps in the road, you will feel minimal feedback in the chassis since you’re not exercising the springs fully.
 However, if you tackle an autocross or road course on progressive springs and put them through more abuse, they will deliver with a higher spring rate, offering a stiffer ride and more responsiveness the corners get sharper.
-It is said that cars on progressive springs may be the best of both worlds, but can be a bit tougher to predict on the racetrack due to their constantly changing spring rate.
+It is said that cars on progressive springs may be the best of both worlds but can be a bit tougher to predict on the racetrack due to their constantly changing spring rate.